Originally coming to New Zealand from Tonga, Frizell is a rangy loose forward blessed with dynamic rugby skills, who can also cover the lock position.

 He made his provincial debut for Tasman in 2016 playing in all matches and after a blockbuster 2017 Mako season, seven appearances at lock, one at blindside flanker at one at No 8 in the NPC, earned a Super Rugby contract with the Highlanders.

 Frizell hit the headlines in Round 10 of Super Rugby 2018 as he scored a hat-trick against the Blues.
 His strong form was rewarded when he received his first All Blacks call up for the 2018 June Series.

 The powerful blindside missed out on the All Blacks' Rugby World Cup squad initially but was called into the squad following an injury to Luke Jacobson.

-He heads into the 2020 Mitre 10 Cup having made 29 appearances for Tasman Makos>
+He went into the 2020 Mitre 10 Cup having made 29 appearances for Tasman Makos.

 |2018 - present|